 Bean masher, potato masher, or stick blender

 Epazote, a Mexican herb, can be found at Mexican grocers.
-To add other flavors to the refried beans, try sautéing a pinch of ground cumin or fresh chilis with the minced onion, or puréeing toasted dried chilis into the mixture.
+To add other flavors to the refried beans, try sautéing a pinch of ground cumin or fresh chiles with the minced onion, or puréeing toasted dried chiles into the mixture.
 Different cooking fats give different flavors to the beans: lard is one of the most traditional, and it adds a porky, funky depth to the beans that's hard to beat; bacon ups the ante even more by layering in a smoky flavor; vegetable oil keeps things neutral so you can really enjoy the flavor of the beans and the aromatics; and butter is decadent and rich without being overpowering.